Sharing workspace configuration

 extends setting in both

-relative file system path that points to a valid YAML document for the configuration in question.
+system path that points to a valid YAML document for the configuration in question.

 A great way to share configuration is by using GitHub's "raw file view", as demonstrated below using our very own examples repository.